siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 itself between allowed standing-wave closures.

 The observed Rydberg pattern can then be read as a special family of such reorganizations.
-If a fixed toroidal support is refined into an $N\times N$ standing-wave partition, the same total energy is distributed across $N^2$ coherent cells.
+If a fixed toroidal closure is refined into an $N\times N$ standing-wave partition, the same total energy is distributed across $N^2$ coherent cells.
 The characteristic energy per cell therefore scales as